openhab/openhab-addons/bundles/org.openhab.binding.mielecloud/README.md

 For a detailed walk through the account configuration, see [Account Configuration Example](#account-configuration-example).

 Once a Miele account is paired, all supported appliances are automatically discovered as individual things and placed in the inbox.
-They can then be paired with your favorite management UI, e.g. the PaperUI.
+They can then be paired with your favorite management UI.
 As an alternative, the binding configuration UI provides a things-file template per paired account that can be used to pair the appliances.

 ## Thing Configuration